fNIRS/snirf/snirf_specification.md

 The starttime, in seconds, is the time relative to the time origin when the stimulus takes on a value; the duration is the time in seconds that the stimulus value continues, and value is the stimulus amplitude.
-The number of rows is not constrained. (see examples in the appendix).
+The number of rows is not constrained (see examples in the appendix).

 Additional columns can be used to store user-specified data associated with each stimulus trial.
 An optional record `/nirs(i)/stim(j)/dataLabels` can be